dry-python/returns/README.md

     return 1

 def second():  # How can we call `first()` from here?
     return first() + 1  # Boom!
-Don't do this, this is wrong.
-Just an example.
+Don't do this.
+We illustrate a problem here.
 ```

 If we try to just run `first()`, we will just create an unawaited coroutine.